CATEGORIES

 Fair Pay

 It is often women and other marginalized groups that bear the brunt of being underpaid for their work.
 The focus should not be that the contract allows for minimum hourly pay.
 Instead, it should be that women contract workers are paid at par with their male counterparts.
 This could be measured in terms of the quality of work, experience, and time.
-Fair pay is a significant step towards empowering women in the workplace as it helps women gain financial independence.
+Fair pay is a significant step towards empowering women in the workplace and bringing in gender equality as it helps women gain financial independence.

 Tackle Prejudice